 - cognitive impairment

-Foods high in folate (folic acid) and other B vitamins (such as B-6 and B-12) have been shown to lower homocysteine levels.
-Whether or not increasing these B vitamins in one’s diet might offer a protective effect for AD is yet unknown.
+Foods high in folate (folic acid) and other B vitamins, such as B6 and B12, seem to lower homocysteine levels.
+Whether increasing these B vitamins in one’s diet might offer a protective effect for AD is unknown right now.

 - romaine lettuce

 - fortified cereals

 Here are some questions people often ask about AD.

 Researchers do not know yet what causes AD or triggers the onset of symptoms.
 But AD tends to occur more often in people with a family history of AD, who are more than 65 years old, or who have cardiovascular disease.